 - CT scan (computerized tomography): Several X-rays taken from different angles are put together to show more information.

 - PET scan (positron emission tomography): Radiation is used to make 3-dimensional color images.

 This is a common test used to diagnose multiple myeloma.
-Your doctor will remove a piece of tissue or take a sample of cells from your body and check it in a lab under a microscope for signs of cancer.
+Your doctor will remove a piece of bone marrow or take a sample of cells from your body and check it in a lab under a microscope for signs of cancer.
 These types of biopsies are most often used to help diagnose multiple myeloma:

 - Bone marrow biopsy: The doctor will numb the top of your rear hip bone and remove a splinter of bone marrow tissue.
 He’ll look at the size and shape of the cells, how they’re arranged, how many there are to determine if myeloma cells are present.

 - Immunohistochemistry: This test treats cells from the biopsy with a special protein so they’ll change color.
 This helps identify myeloma cells.

 - Flow cytometry: This test treats the bone marrow sample with proteins that stick only to certain cells.
 It helps determine if the cells are abnormal, myeloma, another type of cancer, or a non-cancerous disease.

 - Cytogenetic analysis (karyotyping): This test looks for changes to chromosomes in bone marrow cells and myeloma cells.
 Changes in your DNA can give doctors an idea of how aggressive your myeloma is.

 - Fluorescence in situ hybridization (FISH): Doctors use special dyes to attach to your chromosomes and spotlight changes too small for other tests to find.

 MyPRS: The Myeloma Prognostic Risk Signature test measures 70 genes.
 A computer program calculates a risk score based on the results, and you'll find out if you're at high risk or low risk for early relapse.
 This is a newer test and isn't used often.